Intelligent-Silicon/AutoUnattend/README.md

 ### Powershell [Get|Set]-ExecutionPolicy

 The default installation of Powershell prevents scripts and modules from running.
-In order to run a script or external aka not built in module, you need to change the Execution Policy.
+In order to run a script ```,ps1``` ormodule `.psm1``` that's not a built in module, you need to change the Execution Policy.

 To check the Execution Policy status and change it if need be, [load Powershell as Administrator](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell#run-from-the-start-menu) and then type: